nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `find Assignment Project Tutorial`<br>
   Returns any task having `Assignment`, `Project`, or `Tutorial` in their names or tags.
 * `find school /tag` <br>
-  Returns any task with the word 'school' in the tag name.
+  Returns any task with the word `school` in the tag name.

 ### 3.7.
 Sorting all tasks in a given order: `sort`